Looking After Our Own

 "Looking After Our Own" is the second episode of the British espionage television series Spooks.
 It first aired on BBC One in the United Kingdom on 20 May 2002.
 The episode was written by series creator David Wolstencroft, and directed by Bharat Nalluri.
 The episode focuses on MI5's efforts in bringing down right-wing leader Robert Osbourne (Kevin McNally), who is believed to be planning a series of race riots across the UK.

 The storyline was originally slated for the finale of the first series, but was pushed forward when the producers were pressured to deliver the story to the BBC.
 Filming took two weeks, around December 2001.
-After its original broadcast, the episode was viewed by over eight million Britons, a decline of one million from the first episode, but was still the strongest performer in its time slot.
+After its original broadcast, the episode was viewed by more than eight million Britons, a decline of one million from the first episode, but was still the strongest performer in its time slot.
 The episode marked the death of a main character, Helen Flynn (Lisa Faulkner), which was met with considerable controversy due to its perceived violence; at 250 complaints, it marked the highest number of complaints for a television programme in 2002.